intel/llvm/sycl/doc/syclcompat/README.md

 SYCLcompat provides a wrapper API `max_active_work_groups_per_cu` providing 'work-groups per compute unit' semantics.
-It is templated on the kernel functor, and takes a `sycl::queue`, a work-groups size represented by either `sycl::range<Dim>` or `syclcompat::dim3`, and the local memory size in bytes.
+It is templated on the kernel functor, and takes a work-group size represented by either `sycl::range<Dim>` or `syclcompat::dim3`, the local memory size in bytes, and an optional queue.
 The function returns the maximum number of work-groups which can be executed per compute unit.
 May return *zero* even when below resource limits (i.e. returning `0` does not imply the kernel cannot execute).